fuzeplay/flyer-dev-env-setup-instructions/README.md

 6. You can now disconnect Zubi Flyer's Board from your computer and play the modified Newbie Zubi Game :P

 ### To reset Zubi Flyer to factory settings:
 Simply copy and past the code from Zubi Flyer's Zip.
-Library titled "Factory Install" into the Arduino IDE, push the "reset" button on Zubi Flyer's Board, and then click the "upload" button in the Arduino IDE.
+Library titled "Factory Default" into the Arduino IDE then click the "upload" button in the Arduino IDE.
 Once the Factory Install code is done uploading, disconnect Zubi Flyer from your computer and go play!